-The Midwest Center for Holocaust Education is pleased to announce its 22nd annual White Rose Student Essay Contest.
-The 2016-2017 contest theme is:
+The Midwest Center for Holocaust Education is pleased to announce its 21st annual White Rose Student Essay Contest, open to all 8th-12th graders.
+The 2020-2021 contest theme is:

 Using at least 3 of the documents provided below, plus a minimum of 2 outside resources, prepare an essay that addresses all parts of the following topic: